 How do I apply for student finance and what is the deadline?

-The deadline for applying for student finance was May 20 for new students and June 24 for returning students.
+The deadline for applying for student finance for the 2022/2023 academic year was May 20 for new students and June 24 for returning students.
 But don’t worry – you can apply late.
 You can actually apply for funding up to nine months after the first day of the academic year for your course.

 If your home address is in England, you can apply through Student Finance England’s website.
 Scottish students can apply through the Student Awards Agency Scotland website.
 Welsh students can apply for student finance in Wales and Northern Irish students can apply through Student Finance NI.
 It will take around 30 minutes to apply, and you need to reapply each year of your university course.

-Can I get a grant, bursary or scholarship to cover my university costs?
+Can I get a grant, bursary or scholarship from my university to cover costs?

 With the average student £439 short every month after they’ve received their maintenance loan, it’s no surprise that many look for other ways to cover their university costs.
 You may be eligible for a scholarship bursary or grant.
 These don’t have to be repaid so they’re definitely worth a look, even if you don’t think you would be eligible.